 You must run inference for every (query, document) pair.
 If you scored the full corpus directly, that's O(N) transformer passes per query, which is too slow for large-scale search.

-ColBERT (Contextualized Late Interaction over BERT)[7] offers a middle ground between bi-encoder and cross-encoder:
+ColBERT (Contextualized Late Interaction over BERT)[7] uses late interaction as a middle ground between bi-encoder and cross-encoder:

 Instead of a single embedding per document, ColBERT stores per-token embeddings and computes relevance using MaxSim: for each query token, find the maximum similarity to any document token, then sum.